 (and Potiphar’s wife too 🙂 ).

-When mercy and forgiveness flow from our hearts, by the grace and love of God,
+and by the grace and love of God, … the blessing of God,

 … does personal justice matter any more?

 does recompense or retribution matter any more?

 No, …. not at all.

 God’s word to Joseph’s great grandfather in Genesis 15:1 (NIV)